 - He also could not make a distinction between particles that take part in chemical reactions( atoms), and the ones that exist independently (molecules).

-- Dalton assumed that one atom of hydrogen and oxygen each when combined, constitute water.
+- Dalton assumed that one atom of hydrogen and oxygen each when combined, constitutes water.
 Through this and his further studies, he hypothesized that an oxygen atom is 5.6 times heavier than a hydrogen atom.

 - There were many elements, that, for the first time, were revealed as compounds by Dalton.

-What are the Merits of Dalton’s Atomic Theory?
+What are the merits of Dalton’s Atomic Theory?

 Merits of Dalton’s atomic theory: